-I had an imperfect silicone mold to cast my resin into and decided to pour some into each of the 1-inch squares.
+I had an imperfect silicone mold to cast my resin into.

-An important note here: When doing these experiments, you never know how your resin is going to turn out.
+💡 Pro tip: When doing resin coloring experiments, you never know how your resin will turn out.
 Sometimes inclusions and colorants can keep the resin from curing.
-When deciding whether or not to pour your experiments into a mold, use one that you can afford to lose if your resin turns out to be a goopy mess.
-If you don’t have a ‘throwaway’ mold to use, then let your resin cure in your mixing cups.
+When deciding whether to pour your experiments into a mold, use one that you can afford to lose.
+Your resin may turn into a sticky, goopy mess.
+If you don’t have a ‘throwaway’ mold, let your resin cure in your resin mixing cups.

 Here are how the finished samples turned out.
-The red paint colored as I expected it would.
-I am also surprised that resin cured without any problems, even though water-based paints have extra moisture that can cause resin curing problems.
-The chalk and paprika colored the resin more effectively than I thought they would as well.
+The red paint colored the resin well.
+I’m surprised the resin cured without any problems.
+Water-based paints have extra moisture that can cause resin curing problems.
+The chalk and paprika colored the resin more effectively than I thought they would.
 In fact, I wasn’t expecting the pastel chalk to color so darkly.
-The watercolor paint shavings managed to tint the resin some but weren’t able to dissolve in the resin.
+The watercolor paint shavings managed to tint the resin some but couldn’t dissolve in the resin.

 The effects are more pronounced when you hold them up to the light.
-In all the ones where I used powder pigments, you can see particles.
+You can see particles in all the ones where I used powder pigments.

 ⭐️ BONUS: If you hate wasting resin too, here are some other leftover resin project ideas.